-While the program highly values diversity in many areas, including professional, geographic, racial and ethnic, gender and political views, there are certain characteristics that tend to be associated with a more successful fellowship experience.
-Because of the unique nature of working on Capitol Hill or in the executive branch and the uncertainty that often accompanies the legislative process, individuals who are flexible, team players, quick studies, with raw processing power as well as a sense of humor tend to be more easily assimilated into the process.
-Also highly regarded are a positive attitude, confidence, humility, listening skills, discretion and patience.
-Those who are adept at networking, including the use of social media, will be able to maximize the value of this experience in their subsequent roles as leaders in promoting the health of the nation.
+The ideal candidates for this fellowship bring a unique perspective, deep subject matter expertise, and extensive experience in a domain related to health.
+They have a record of exceptional professional accomplishment and are a recognized expert within their profession, community, institution, or organization.
+Because of the unique nature of working on Capitol Hill or in the executive branch and the uncertainty that often accompanies the legislative process, individuals who are flexible, team players, and fast learners tend to be more successful.
+A positive attitude, confidence, sense of humor, humility, listening skills, discretion, and patience are highly regarded.
+Those with strong emotional intelligence and networking skills will be able to maximize the value of this experience in their subsequent roles as leaders and influencers improving the health of the nation.